1918 United Kingdom general election: Background

 Lloyd George's coalition government was supported by a minority (majority after the election) of the Liberals and Bonar Law's Conservatives.
 However, the election saw a split in the Liberal Party between those who were aligned with Lloyd George and the government and those who were aligned with Asquith, the party's official leader.

-On 14 November it was announced that Parliament, which had been sitting since 1910 and had been extended by emergency wartime action, would dissolve on 25 November, with elections on 14 December.
+On 5 November, with a Western Front armistice imminent, Lloyd George asked King George V for a dissolution of Parliament.
+The King was initially reluctant because of the large number of newly enfranchised voters, both male (many of them in the Army) and female.
+He was persuaded, on the grounds that Parliament had been sitting since 1910 and had been extended since the end of 1915 by emergency wartime legislation.
+(Note: Under the 1911 Parliament Act (see that article) a vote by the Commons to extend its own life is one of the exceptional cases over which the House of Lords retains a veto.
+The Conservative Peers could therefore have forced an election by blocking any further extension.
+Jane Ridley makes no mention of Lloyd George raising this point.)
+On 14 November it was announced that Parliament would dissolve on 25 November, with elections on 14 December.

 Following confidential negotiations over the summer of 1918, it was agreed that certain candidates were to be offered the support of the Prime Minister and the leader of the Conservative Party at the next general election.
 To these candidates a letter, known as the Coalition Coupon, was sent, indicating the government's endorsement of their candidacy.
 159 Liberal, 364 Conservative, 20 National Democratic and Labour, and 2 Coalition Labour candidates received the coupon.
 For this reason, the election is often called the Coupon Election.

 80 Conservative candidates stood without a coupon.
 Of these, 35 candidates were Irish Unionists.
 Of the other non-couponed Conservative candidates, only 23 stood against a Coalition candidate; the remaining 22 candidates stood in areas where there were no coupons, or refused the offer of a coupon.

 The Labour Party, led by William Adamson, fought the election independently, as did those Liberals who did not receive a coupon.

 The election was not chiefly fought over what peace to make with Germany, although those issues played a role.
 More important was the voters' evaluation of Lloyd George in terms of what he had accomplished so far and what he promised for the future.
 His supporters emphasised that he had won the Great War.
 Against his strong record in social legislation, he called for making "a country fit for heroes to live in".

 This election was also known as a khaki election, due to the immediate postwar setting and the role of the demobilised soldiers.